Armavica/eulermark/README.md

 And hopefully the `contrib` branch will become a database of solutions and benchmark results.

+## TL; DR

+A ~~picture~~ table is worth a thousand words - Head to the `contrib` branch, you'll see all the benchmark results aggregated in a table, and if you click any of the pids (problem ids) you'll see the ranking of solutions for that particular problem.

 ## What does this exactly do?

-A ~~picture~~ table is worth a thousand words - Head to the `contrib` branch, take a look at the table drawn in the README.md, then browse to any problem, e.g. to see problem 123, browse to the path 1/2/3 and if you like what you see then come back.

 eulermark uses a directory layout that looks like this: